Elder Care and Nursing Home Neglect Attorneys

 Let Us Protect Your Loved Ones

 Build Your Nursing Home Neglect Legal Defense Team

 Our elderly loved ones deserve dignity, respect, and quality care.
 When any of those are ignored by the negligence or carelessness of individuals and corporations, legal action must be taken.
 At LJ Law Group, we’re committed to helping you identify and prove negligence to fight for the rights of the victims of nursing home abuse.

 Nursing care facilities owe their residents a duty of care.
-When that duty is breached, and there’s evidence of negligence, our attorneys are here to fight for you.
+When that duty is breached, and there’s evidence of negligence, our nursing home neglect lawyers are here to fight for you.

 Building your legal defense team means you have the right representation by your side.
 Florida Law provides a four-year statute of limitations on negligence claims and two years in medical malpractice claims.

 The Right of Victims